Tornadoes of 2018: April

-April 3
+April 3 (United States)

 On April 3, 2018, the Storm Prediction Center issued a moderate risk of severe weather throughout parts of the Midwest and Southern United States, including a 10% hatched risk area for tornadoes across much of the Ohio Valley.
 Multiple tornadoes occurred throughout the Midwest, causing damage in Missouri, Illinois, Indiana, Kentucky, and Ohio, a few of which were strong.
 An EF1 tornado caused damage to farms near Xenia, Ohio on the 44th anniversary of the 1974 F5 Xenia Tornado, while another EF1 damaged homes and power poles in the Columbus suburb of Grove City.
 In Simpson County, Kentucky, a man was killed when flooding washed his car away.
 Two EF2 tornadoes destroyed homes near the Illinois towns of Galatia and Vandalia.
 In Energy, Illinois, an EF1 tornado heavily damaged a couple of businesses.
 An EF2 tornado near Burna, Kentucky destroyed vehicles and twisted a home off of its foundation as well.
 It also killed one person in their home.
 Numerous reports of damaging straight-line winds and large hail were also received.
 22 tornadoes were confirmed as a result of this outbreak.

-April 6–7
+April 6–7 (United States)

 An area of low pressure pushed eastward from the Texas Panhandle into northwestern Louisiana on April 6.
 The Storm Prediction Center issued an enhanced risk of severe weather, including a 5% risk of tornadoes.
 Within the moist and unstable warm sector from eastern Texas into western Mississippi, severe thunderstorms developed and led to numerous reports of damaging winds and large hail, as well as several tornadoes.
 Subsequent damage surveys confirmed 20 tornadoes from April 6 into April 7, most notably an EF2 wedge tornado near Coushatta, Louisiana that prompted a tornado emergency and destroyed several metal structures.
 Many trees and power poles were snapped as a result of this tornado as well.
 Three separate EF1 tornadoes also damaged several homes and downed many trees near DeRidder, Louisiana.